russell-archer/StoreHelper/README.md

 ---

 # Recent Major Changes
+- 5 May, 2024
+    - Simplification of subscription display price logic to use Apple's subscriptionPeriodFormatStyle, which also supports localization.
+Added by Hengyu (thank you!)
 - 2 April, 2024
     - Basic support for tvOS added by Hengyu (thank you!)
 - 15 March, 2024